How To Choose A Puppy From A litter

 1. Puppy's personality

-The first thing I look at is how much do they love people?
+The first thing I look at is how much they love people.
 Do they want to please their owners?
 Are they friendly towards strangers?
 These are some of the things I look at when picking a puppy for therapy work.

 I train them to sit, stay, lay down, walk on a leash, and even play fetch.
 I teach them basic commands and how to interact with different types of clients.
 I teach them to not jump on people and to always have their mouth closed while playing with children.
 I also teach them how to deal with different situations and what to do if someone gets upset.

 I check their ears, eyes, teeth, and skin.
 I also take their temperature and weigh them.
 I make sure they aren't sick or have any parasites.
 I also look at their hips and spine to make sure they don't have any problems.

 I socialize my puppies with kids and adults.
 I let them meet new people and get comfortable around them.
 I also let them meet other animals and pets.
 I try to expose them to different environments and places.
 I want them to learn about different cultures and lifestyles.